 Main Events, Panel Rooms and Video Rooms

-All chairs will be set up on a 6 foot distanced grid.
-Families and house mates are welcome to pull their chairs together, but must stay at least 6’ distance from other attendees.
+All chairs in Main Events and panel rooms will be set up more distanced than in years past.
+Families and house mates are welcome to pull their chairs together, but must maintain social distance from other attendees.